networkoptix/nx_open/readme.md

 ## Build environment

 Currently the following platforms and architectures are supported by this repository:
-- Windows x64 (Microsoft Visual Studio 2019).
+- Windows x64 (Microsoft Visual Studio).
 - Linux x64 (GCC or Clang).
 - Linux 64-bit ARM (cross-compiling on Linux x64, GCC or Clang).
 - Linux 32-bit ARM (cross-compiling on Linux x64, GCC or Clang).